jxe/vpm/vpm.md

 [^other-methods]: Social attestations, also, could be a source of AP information: someone who is widely admired for their wit likely has an AP about it.
 Behavioral data may also work: if someone shops by price or by quality, that may show up in purchase or click data.[Using, perhaps, approaches like @Chang2001; or @Levi1990.]

-# Broad Evaluation
+# Constitutive Judgement

-My second 'step back' considers the process of evaluation by which an agent makes a choice.
+My second 'step back' considers the kind of judgement an agent makes, when they decide to adopt an AP.
 Look at these three cases:

 (@) I watch the road while driving.
 I don't want to crash.